relgies/Education/Cisco/DevNet Associate/DEVASC-200-901/02 - Software Development and Design/main.md

 | -- | -- |
 | **$ env \| more** | Shows all environment variables with page breaks |

 If you execute this command, you are likely to notice a lot of keywords with the = sign tied to values.
 One environment variable that you use every time you execute a command is the PATH variable.
 This is where your shell looks for executable files.
 If you add a new command and can't execute it, more than likely the place where the command was copied is not listed in your PATH.
 To view any variable value, you can use the **echo** command and the variable you want to view.
-You also need to tell bASH that it's a variable by using the **$** in front of it.
+You also need to tell BASH that it's a variable by using the **$** in front of it.
 Here's an example:

 &nbsp;